 Community-Supported Agriculture (CSA)

-Join our fall CSA to receive fresh, Georgia grown produce for just $20 per week.
-The CSA will run from August 22 to October 24 on the Kennesaw Campus.
-Members can pick up their produce every Wednesday from 10:00 AM – 2:00 PM inside The Commons dining hall, and then at the KSU Farmers Market starting September 5.
-Our fall CSA features some of the best seasonal produce Georgia has to offer, all sustainably sourced by Forerunner Foods.
+Join our spring CSA to receive fresh, Georgia grown produce for just $20 per week.
+The CSA will run from February 27 to May 1 on the Kennesaw Campus.
+Members can pick up their produce every Wednesday from 10:00 AM – 2:00 PM inside The Commons dining hall, and then at the KSU Farmers Market starting March 27.
+Our spring CSA features some of the best seasonal produce Georgia has to offer, all sustainably sourced by Forerunner Foods.

 CSA Membership DocumentsPurchase a CSA Membership